archilogic-com/bi-plugin-grafana-floor-panel/src/README.md

 grafana-cli plugins install archilogic-floor-panel
 ```

 Navigate to Grafana in your browser and log in.
-Go to the plugin list, search for Archilogic Floor Plan Application, and enable the plugin.
+Go to the plugin list, search for Archilogic Floor Panel, and enable the plugin.

-Provide floor ID and publishable token, or use the default ones.
+Provide floor plan ID and publishable token, or use the default ones for demo:

+- Floor plan ID `edd55163-b23b-48f3-a602-ea5a0e65809`
+- Publishable token `d5b83363-ddf0-4775-b6a3-0843dcd756ed`

-Configure a datasource.
+## Configure a datasource

+To connect the datasource to the plugin, please ensure you have a compatible datasource set up in Grafana that provides the required data format.
+The data format should consist of a series of node IDs and corresponding values ranging from 0 to 10.
+Node IDs must belong to the defined floor plan ID from the Floor Panel plugin.

 ## Documentation